 The Legislative Award is given to lawmakers who:

-Sponsor/Co-sponsor legislation that advances Food Lifeline’s legislative support agenda or public policy priorities AND demonstrate leadership to secure passage of said legislation.
+Sponsor/Co-sponsor legislation that advances Food Lifeline’s legislative support agenda or public policy priorities AND demonstrates leadership to secure passage of said legislation.

 Representative Mari Leavitt